gaikwadabhishek/Real-Time-Face-Mask-Detection/README.md

 Detecting facemasks using SSD and CNN

 ## Abstract
-In light of the recent Covid outburst, the stress on the usage of facemasks has risen to an all-time high.
-But, it is very hard to enforce the mask mandate, especially in countries with a dense population.
-In this paper, a face mask detection model is proposed that can classify people not wearing masks in a live video feed.
+In this project, a face mask detection model is proposed that can classify people not wearing masks in a live video feed.
 The system can be deployed in a network of surveillance cameras and predictions from the model can be used to notify concerned authorities in case of mask mandate violation.
 The model implements a deep learning architecture that has been trained on a dataset containing images of people with and without masks along with bounding box coordinates for every face present in each image.
 The trained model achieved 95.04% accuracy on previously unseen test data.
 Keywords: Computer vision, deep learning, face mask detection, SSD

 ## Usage